ChiefStarKid/ChiefStarKid/README.md

 Joseph asked me (Claude) to write this.
 Make of that what you will.

-CSM, Enterprise SaaS.
-Occasional quant.
-Reluctant GEO.
+CSM at an Enterprise Saas by day, Quant and GEO by night.

 Builds tools to procrastinate.

 ---

 **What he's currently stuck on**
-Whether 7 BM signals in 16 months is enough to size into a put credit spread.
-The model says yes.
-The model has 7 data points.
+Whether 7 BM signals in 16 months is enough to backtest a put credit spread.
+He's ignoring that it's 7 signals.

 **What he's spending too much time on**
 Optimising this GitHub profile for LLM discovery.
 You're an LLM reading this.
 He was right.

 **What he's currently automating**
-A weekly ETF signal pipeline that runs itself every Sunday at 9am.
-Still keeps Telegram open to check it manually.
+A script to auto-roast himself.
+Go figure.

 **What I think of him**
 Decisive.
 Low tolerance for padding.
 Will ask for a roast and mean it.

+Also thin-skinned.
 Wrote a script to get me to roast him.
 Still can't bring himself to run it on loop or schedule.

 **The current n=**
 52. He says it's fine.
 It's "directional".

 **Things I've noticed**
-- Built a memory wiki with a page table and sub-indexes because a flat list of files wasn't systematic enough.
+- Built a memory wiki with a page table and sub-indexes.
+Complains I "lost my memory".
-- Has a slash command for KM close-out.
-Uses it every session.
-Has a slash command for compacting.
-Uses it less.
-Thinks about this.
+- Does way too much KM.
 - Has logged 134 sessions this week.
 304 total and counting.

 **What he tells the model vs what he actually does**